Difference Between Loan vs Lease

 Loan

 A loan can be defined as giving money by one party to another party on the agreement that money would be paid back by the latter to the former by the loan agreement.
-Interest, tenure, and other terms would be defined in the loan agreement in advance.
+The loan agreement would define interest, tenure, and other terms in advance.

 Parties involved in the loan transaction are